-On March 23, 2013, Suica, Pasmo, Icoca and seven more of Japan's most popular IC cards became compatible with each other.
-As a result, it is now possible to travel on almost all trains, subways and buses in most of Japan's largest cities with just a single of these cards.
+Suica, Pasmo, Icoca and seven more of Japan's most popular IC cards were made compatible with each other in 2013, making it possible to travel on almost all trains, subways and buses in most of Japan's largest cities with just a single of these cards.

 What is an IC card?

-IC cards are rechargeable cards that can be used to conveniently pay fares on public transportation and to make payments at a rapidly increasing number of vending machines, shops and restaurants by simply touching the card on a reader.
-More than two dozen train and bus operators across Japan have started issuing their own IC cards since 2001.
+IC cards are rechargeable cards that can be used to conveniently pay fares on public transportation and to make payments at many vending machines, shops and restaurants by simply touching the card on a reader for about one second.
+Dozens of train and bus operators across Japan have started issuing their own IC cards since 2001.

 Validity